OpenNTI/nti.recipes.zcml/README.rst

 	have the same ``include_name``.
 Set this option to make it the default instead of configure.
 Optional.

+X_features
+	If this optional directive is provided, it is a space-separated list of ZCML features that should be provided when the output directory is processed.
+These are provided in the first file.

 There are two global options:

 deployment